computationalmarketing/facial-analysis-megastudy/README.md

 Full cross-validation as implemented in the code takes days to run when using a GPU.
 Folder `./results` contains computation output of the cross-validation in case you want to directly construct plots based on it.
 (You also need to unzip `./results/patch_importance.json.zip`).

-Computed weights from L1 image decomposition are also provided in `feature_shadows_final.json.zip`.
+Computed weights from L1 image decomposition are also provided in `feature_shadows_final.json.zip` (you need to unzip it).

 Within `./data/data.csv`, `randomID` variable contains randomly generated unique identifier of a respondent in the data.
 There are 3 or fewer images -- and thus observations -- per respondent.